TeePlunder/TeePlunder/README.md

 ## 👤 About Me

 Hi 👋, I'm Leon!
 A web developer from Germany who loves to program and to dive into the world of programming.
 Since I started my apprenticeship as an IT specialist for application development in 2019, I have been working in web development and have been able to gain very good experience (Read more on [LinkedIn](https://www.linkedin.com/in/leon-bergmann-b3520318b/)).
-I have a lot of fun building new things and trying out new things. 😁
+I have a lot of fun building and trying out new things. 😁

 ## 🌱 I'm currently learning